 I could see how people think URLs are not important.
 Ok no, no I couldn’t.

-Since these are the days of copying a URL and sharing it with friends on Facebook, circles on Google+, followers on Twitter, contacts by email, chat groups via IM, so maybe the URL has lost a little of it’s luster because of our ever shortening attention spans.
+Since these are the days of copying a URL and sharing it with friends on Facebook, circles on Google+, followers on Twitter, contacts by email, chat groups via IM, so maybe the URL has lost a little of it’s luster because of our ever-shortening attention spans.
 And that’s just sad.

 Take this blog post for example, where I have control of the URLs.
-Since I use WordPress, this post could be accessed using a couple URLs:
+Since I use WordPress, this post could be accessed using a couple of URLs:

-- Full URL: http://www.pixelflips.com/blog/do-clean-urls-still-matter/
+• Full URL: https://pixelflips.com/blog/do-clean-urls-still-matter/

 Wow, I was able to figure that out just from looking at the URL before deciding to click on anything.
 Now surely I constructed my URLs to do that for search engines, right?

-Oh wait, vanity URLs, huh?
+Oh, wait, vanity URLs, huh?

 Now if URLs are only for search engines, why in the hell would some of the largest sites on the planet take the time to implement and give me a vanity URL?
 Hmm, could it be they want the URLs that I share and that get indexed by the search engines to be obvious at a quick glance?
 Interesting.

-Again, I am not expert on URL design but I am aware of numerous debates going on across the web.
+Again, I am not an expert on URL design but I am aware of numerous debates going on across the web.
 Right now I am very interested in a few different hashbang debates (see links below).
 I don’t have a solid answer to this debate, but I do tend to agree that this approach is not ideal.

 Do it for your users